Milnor number of plane curve singularities in arbitrary characteristic: Newton trees

-Each face is represented by a vertex of the tree, and two vertices of the tree are connected by an edge if and only if the two corresponding edges intersect.
-If $x^{i_0}$ and $y^{j_0}$ are factors of $f$ (with maximal multiplicity, $0\leq i_0, j_0\leq 1$) then the non-compact faces $X=i_0, Y=j_0$ are represented by two decorated arrows, see Figure~\ref{fig:vi}, where we can see the decorations near the vertices reflecting $p_i,q_i,N_i$ (note the positions of the two first ones).
+The Newton polygon is represented by a vertical linear tree.
+Each face is represented by a vertex of the tree, and two vertices of the tree are connected by an edge if and only if the corresponding faces intersect.
+Each edge is decorated at its extremities by natural numbers.
+Near a vertex $v_i$, representing a face with equation $p_i X + q_i Y = N_i$, the edges arising from $v_i$ are decorated with $p_i$ and $q_i$ (see Figure~\ref{fig:vi}).
+The vertex $v_i$ is decorated with $N_i$.
+If $x^{i_0}$ and $y^{j_0}$ are factors of $f$ (with maximal multiplicity, $0\leq i_0, j_0\leq 1$) then the non-compact faces $X=i_0, Y=j_0$ are represented by two decorated arrows.
 The decorated tree contains the same information as the Newton polygon.
-As we did in \eqref{eq:P}, each face has associated a weighted homogeneous polynomial (the \emph{face polynomial}) Let us fix $i,j$; if $\nu_{i,j}=1$ we attach an arrow to the vertex $v_i$ (to the right).
-If $\nu_{i,j}>1$ we apply Hamburger-Noether algorithm \eqref{eq:hn} for $(p_i,q_i,\mu_{i,j})$ (the choice on the power $\pm1$ depends on the parity of the length of the euclidean algorithm):
+As we did in \eqref{eq:P}, each face has an associated homogeneous polynomial (the \emph{face polynomial}) Let us fix $i,j$; if $\nu_{i,j}=1$, we attach to the vertex $v_i$ an edge ended with an arrow (to the right).
+If $\nu_{i,j}>1$, we apply Hamburger-Noether algorithm \eqref{eq:hn} for $(p_i,q_i,\mu_{i,j})$ (the choice of the power $\pm1$ depends on the parity of the length of the Euclidean algorithm):

 to which a new Newton polytope can be applied (in general with a smaller height) and translated to the right by $N_i$.
 We glue the new Newton tree as in Figure~\ref{fig:pegado}, including the changes of decorations.